ONLYOFFICE/docspace-api-sdk-typescript/docs/SaveAsPdfInteger.md

 # SaveAsPdfInteger

-The parameters for saving the file as PDF.
+The parameters for saving a file as PDF.

 ## Properties